elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- Is it for me to choose?
+- Is it my choice?
 Attack; I will defend myself.

 - {:.sp} Parliamentarian.